-SUVA, Fiji -- Over one hundred and fifty thousand life-saving doses of the Moderna vaccine arrived in Fiji through the COVAX Facility.
+SUVA, U.S. Embassy in Fiji, Kiribati, Nauru, Tonga, and Tuvalu -- Over one hundred and fifty thousand life-saving doses of the Moderna vaccine arrived in Fiji through the COVAX Facility.
 The donation aims to assist Fiji in its fight against COVID-19.
 Today’s shipment is part of the 80 million doses of vaccine that President Biden committed from the U.S. vaccine supply to support global needs.

 Speaking at a ceremony marking the arrival, Chargé d’Affaires (CDA) Tony Greubel said “Thanks to the ingenuity of American scientists and the resilience and commitment of the American people, we’re in a position to help others.”

 The vaccine dose donation follows a May response by the U.S. Government to the Government of Fiji’s request for critical assistance needed to confront the evolving COVID-19 situation in Fiji.
 In partnership with UNICEF, United States Agency for International Development (USAID) quickly redirected funding to procure vital infection prevention and control items for Fiji’s Ministry of Health.
 The vaccines also follow the U.S. donation of 42 freezers to provide storage space for large quantities of vaccine as well as freezer packs, which will allow for the easy transportation of vaccines to inoculation sites.
 This donation was funded by the United States Indo-Pacific Command’s Overseas Humanitarian, Disaster, and Civic Aid program.